 3. A description of the student’s role in the presentation (paper presentation or poster).

-Please submit cover page form to the Office of Undergraduate Research & Creative Activity – Conrad Hall 115 – at least one month prior to the conference.
+Please submit the completed Cover Page/Budget form to the Office of Undergraduate Research & Creative Activity – Conrad Hall Room 115 – at least one month prior to the conference.

 Students may also apply for Travel support through SET fee funds administered by the Senior Vice Chancellor for Academic Affairs (FNDH 1000).
 Contact the SVCAA’s office for details.